 Health insurance provided by employers is a key source of coverage for both employees and their families under age 65.
-Approximately 73% of private-sector full-time employees eligible for health insurance are enrolled in health insurance at establishments that offer health insurance6.
 Job-related health insurance premiums can vary for many reasons, such as the type of health insurance plan offered, the generosity (benefits) of the plan, the size of the company offering the plan, the number of persons covered by the plan, where one lives, various workforce characteristics, state health insurance regulations, and the local cost of health care.
 All of these factors can contribute to differences in the average health insurance premiums.

 Figure 5 demonstrates how the size of an employer affects the accessibility of health insurance.
-The number of small companies with less than fifty employees that offered health insurance dropped from 39% in 2010, to 32.6% of companies in 2011.
-Of larger firms, 98% offered insurance.
-The numbers for large companies are similar for 2010 and 2011.
+Approximately 31% of small companies with less than fifty employees offer insurance compared to the 93% of larger firms that offer insurance.
+The number for small companies offering health insurance has been dropping slowly since 2011.
+The number for large companies dropped from 97.7% in 2011 to 96.1% in 2012 to 92.5% in 2013.

-Figure 5 - Percentage of Private-Sector Establishments That Offer Health Insurance by Firm Size (number of Employees) in Colorado - 2011
+Figure 5 - Percentage of Private-Sector Establishments That Offer Health Insurance by Firm Size (number of Employees) in Colorado - 2013